Ceres (dwarf planet): Orbit

 Orbits of Ceres (red, inclined) along with Jupiter and the inner planets (white and grey).
 The upper diagram shows Ceres's orbit from top down.
 The bottom diagram is a side view showing Ceres's orbital inclination to the ecliptic.
 Lighter shades indicate above the ecliptic; darker indicate below.

 Ceres follows an orbit between Mars and Jupiter, near the middle of the asteroid belt, with an orbital period of 4.6 Earth years.
 Compared to other planets and dwarf planets, Ceres's orbit is moderately tilted relative to that of Earth; its inclination (i) is 10.6°, compared to 7° for Mercury and 17° for Pluto.
 It is also slightly elongated, with an eccentricity (e) = 0.08, compared to 0.09 for Mars.
+Ceres is the only widely accepted dwarf planet with an orbital period less than that of Neptune.

 Ceres is not part of an asteroid family, probably due to its large proportion of ice, as smaller bodies with the same composition would have sublimated to nothing over the age of the Solar System.
 It was once thought to be a member of the Gefion family, the members of which share similar proper orbital elements, suggesting a common origin through an asteroid collision in the past.
 Ceres was later found to have a different composition from the Gefion family and appears to be an interloper, having similar orbital elements but not a common origin.